 The LEC coordinates testing in the areas of reading, writing, and mathematics.
-Computerized testing is conducted each semester by appointment.
 Student test scores are compiled and maintained in the LEC and forwarded to the Office of the Registrar.
 Additional information about the proficiency testing process can be obtained by calling (626) 815-3849.
 Testing is available in the LEC by appointment only, and remotely for out-of-area students.

 Reading proficiency is assessed using the COMPASS Reading Test, which is an untimed, computerized test of reading comprehension that consists of approximately seven paragraphs, each of which is followed by multiple-choice questions.
 Skills assessed include identification of main idea and major details, making inferences, sequencing, identifying cause-effect relationships, and other higher-level critical reading skills.
 Students whose score on the COMPASS Reading Test does not meet the university standard must enroll in a college-level reading class.
 This class is required during the first semester at APU and does not count toward graduation degree units.

 |Recommended Course||SAT I Verbal||ACT Reading||COMPASS Test|

 |Reading Course Waive||480 and higher||20 and higher||Not required with appropriate SAT or ACT score|

 Students who are admitted to APU with SAT Critical Reading and SAT Writing scores, or ACT English and ACT Writing scores, at or below the minimums listed below are required to complete a basic writing course and pass with a minimum grade of C. ENGL 100 is required during the student’s first semester at APU.
 While credits for this course count as electives toward graduation, they do not fulfill General Education requirements.

 Students may test out of ENGL 100 Writing Strategies by achieving an appropriate score on the COMPASS e-Write test.